 Google has taken the use of 3D imagery a step further.
 On Wednesday this week, the search engine major launched an app taking the kids as the center point of this innovation.
-This latest app by Google named Verne: The Himalayas is designed to help the children to explore the world using maps and 3D imagery.
+This latest app by Google named Verne: The Himalayas is designed to help children to explore the world using maps and 3D imagery.

-Furthermore, a discarnate voice provided the information that this app also lets users to discover some educational information too.
+Furthermore, a discarnate voice provided the information that this app also lets users discover some educational information too.

 To make it funnier, Google added a character into it named Verne, a 500-foot yeti for moving around the map scenes.
 Verne can do things like climb up to the top of Mr. Everest, Skate on icy lakes, ride a jetpack, play Himalayan instruments, etc.